-I am often aware that the safari industry blithely talks about malaria areas and non-malaria areas (or malaria-free) in terms of our safari destinations.
-Without adequately explaining why certain areas are malarial and others are notâŠ
+Worried about malaria on safari?
+You’re not alone—and it’s a valid question.
+But let’s take a closer look at the facts and put those fears into perspective.
+The safari industry blithely talks about malaria areas and non-malaria areas (or malaria-free) in terms of our safari destinations.
+Without adequately explaining why certain areas are malarial and others are not.
+So how would the risk of malaria and mosquitos affect your safari?

 The truth is that nearly all safaris, with some notable exceptions, are in malarial areas.
 So this article aims to help you make an informed choice as to which area to choose.
 Especially if you are a family.
 Or you have specific concerns about malaria and mosquitoes.